The University of Chicago Policy on Title IX Sexual Harassment

 “Accused” means a person accused of conduct prohibited by this Policy and does not imply pre-judgment.
 The term “accused” is used interchangeably with the term “Title IX Respondent” in this Policy.

 “Actual Knowledge” means notice of Title IX Sexual Harassment or allegations of Title IX Sexual Harassment to the University’s Title IX Coordinator or to any Official with Authority.
-Assumption of knowledge based solely on the University’s status as an employer, a report made to an Individual with Reporting Obligations, or other presumption under law does not, without more, constitute Actual Knowledge under this Policy.
+Assumption of knowledge based solely on the University’s status as an employer, a report made to an Individual with Reporting Responsibilities, or other presumption under law does not, without more, constitute Actual Knowledge under this Policy.
 This standard is not met when the only official of the University with Actual Knowledge is the Title IX Respondent (alleged perpetrator).
 “Notice” as used here includes, but is not limited to, a report or complaint of Title IX Sexual Harassment to the Title IX Coordinator or any Official With Authority in person, by mail, by telephone, through the electronic reporting form, or by email using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator or the Official with Authority receiving the person’s verbal or written report.

 “Consent” means voluntary, active and clear agreement, communicated by words or actions, to participate in specific sexual activity.
 Consensual sexual activity happens when each participant willingly chooses to participate.